hryvinskyi/magento2-quote-address-validator/README.md

 1. Navigate to `Stores > Configuration > Security > Quote Address Validator.`
 2. Configure the following fields:
     - **Enable:** Set to `Yes` to enable the module.
+    - **Validation Type:** Select the type of validation to apply to the address fields.
+        - **`Validate by Regex`** - Validate the address fields using a regex pattern.
+        - **`Validate by stopwords`** - Validate the address fields using a list of stopwords.
+        - **`Validate by stopwords and regex`** - Validate the address fields using a list of stopwords and a regex pattern.
     - **Enable Firstname Validation** Set to `Yes` to enable validation for the firstname field.
+    - **Firstname Stopwords** Enter a list of stopwords to validate the firstname field.
     - **Firstname Regex** Enter a regex pattern to validate the firstname field.
     - **Firstname Error Message** Enter an error message to display when the firstname field does not match the pattern.
     - **Enable Lastname Validation** Set to `Yes` to enable validation for the lastname field.
+    - **Lastname Stopwords:** Enter a list of stopwords to validate the lastname field.
     - **Lastname Regex:** Enter a regex pattern to validate the lastname field.
     - **Lastname Error Message:** Enter an error message to display when the lastname field does not match the pattern.
     - **Enable Street Validation** Set to `Yes` to enable validation for the street field.
+    - **Street Stopwords:** Enter a list of stopwords to validate the street field.
     - **Street Regex:** Enter a regex pattern to validate the street field.
     - **Street Error Message:** Enter an error message to display when the street field does not match the pattern.